UCLA Global Internship Program Student Guide

 Always travel light: Limit yourself to one checked bag and one carry-on.
 You can move more quickly and will be more likely to have a free hand.
 You will also be less tired and less likely to set your luggage down, leaving it unattended.

-Prescription medications: Remember to bring any prescription medication with you in your carry-on bag.
-Bring enough to last the duration of your trip.
+Prescription medications: Verify that your prescription medication is legal in your host country.
+If you have any doubt about the legality of carrying a certain drug into your host country, consult the embassy or consulate of the host country before departure.
+Remember to bring any prescription medication with you in your carry-on bag.
+Bring enough to last the duration of your trip and a little extra in case you have travel disruptions.
 Keep medicines in their original, labeled containers.
 Bring copies of your prescriptions and the generic names for the drugs.
-If a medication is unusual or contains narcotics, carry a letter from your doctor attesting to your need to take the drug.
-If you have any doubt about the legality of carrying a certain drug into a country, consult the embassy or consulate of the host country before departure.
+If a medication is unusual or contains narcotics, carry a letter from your doctor attesting to your need to take the drug.Â

-Money: Bring ATM cards, one or two major credit cards, and $100 in the local currency.
+Money: Bring ATM cards, one or two major credit cards, and $100 to $200 in the local currency.
+Be sure to verify with your bank if your ATM cards and/or credit cards have international transaction fees.Â

-Passport: Pack an extra set of passport photos along with a photocopy of your passport information page to make replacement of your passport easier in the event it is lost or stolen.
-Leave extra copies of these items with someone at home.
+Passport: Bring a photocopy of your passport information page to make replacement of your passport easier in the event it is lost or stolen.
+Leave an extra copy of your passport with someone at home.
+If you lose your passport while traveling abroad, contact the nearest U.S. embassy or consulate for assistance.Â

 Airline tickets and travel itinerary: Make sure your itinerary is in order and the name on your airline ticket matches the name on your passport.
 Leave a copy of your itinerary with family or friends at home in case they need to contact you in an emergency.